drone/boilr-runner/template/README.md

 # Notice
 <!-- do not remove notice -->

-This software relies on the [runner-go](https://github.com/drone/runner-go) module authored by [Drone.IO, Inc](https://github.com/drone) under the [Polyform](https://github.com/drone/runner-go/blob/master/LICENSE.md) license.
+This software relies on the [runner-go](https://github.com/drone/runner-go) module authored by [Drone.IO, Inc](https://github.com/drone) under a [Non-compete](https://github.com/drone/runner-go/blob/master/LICENSE.md) license.
 This module can be used in any software for free for any permitted purpose in accordance with the license.
 This module cannot be used is any software that competes with the licensor.